ied206/Joveler.Compression/Joveler.Compression.XZ/USAGE.md

 #### NOTES

+- Linux x64 version of embedded `liblzma.so` was statically compiled in Ubuntu 18.04.
 - Create an empty file named `Joveler.Compression.XZ.Precompiled.Exclude` in project directory to prevent copy of package-embedded binary.

 ### Cleanup